median299/makkan-privacy/index.md

 ---

-## Children’s Privacy

-Makkan does not specifically target children.
-We do not knowingly collect personal data from children.

----

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page.